yukiteb/Deep-Learning-Nanodegree/DogBreedClassifier/README.md

 5. Combine the above to create an app.
 Given a picture, the app tells 1) if the picture is a dog, then what breed it is, 2) if the picture is a human, what breed it most resembles to, 3) the picture is neither a human nor a dog

 ## Network Structure
-We built 2 network 1) one from scratch, 2) one with pre-trained model (VGG)
+We built 2 network 1) one from scratch, 2) one with pre-trained model (VGG-16).
+Below are the structure of both networks:

 ### Network from Scratch
 - Input Image (224 x 224 x 3)